peterzimon/docs-api/handlebars-themes/routing/routes.md

 Using template routes is very minimal.
 There's no default data associated with them, so there isn't any content automatically loaded in from Ghost like there is with posts and pages.
 Instead, you can write all the custom code you like into a specific file, and then have that file load on the route of your choice.

-Custom routes are handy for creating static pages of Ghost Admin, because you don't want them to be editable, they use lots of custom code, you want them to be versioned in Git, or you need to create a specific custom URL which isn't possible using Ghost content and slugs.
+Custom routes are handy for creating static pages outside of Ghost Admin, when you don't want them to be editable, they use lots of custom code, or you need to create a specific custom URL which more than a basic slug.

-Don't worry, we'll go through some examples of all of the above.
+Don't worry, we'll go through some examples of all of the above!

 ---